 Any individual could trigger the SEC to initiate a fraud investigation against companies and executives that expose investors and shareholders to unwarranted risk and harm as a result of any misrepresentation and/or omission of material information.
 Company insiders can significantly contribute to the success of an SEC enforcement action.
 Certain outsiders can also be familiar enough with a particular company and/or industry to provide the SEC with detailed and non-public knowledge that makes for effective whistleblowing.
 The SEC awarded approximately $1.2 billion to 238 individuals since its first award in 2012.
 Any recoveries are made from an investor protection fund established by Congress that is financed through monetary sanctions paid to the SEC by securities law violators.
 The SEC also protects the confidentiality of whistleblowers and does not disclose any information that could reveal a whistleblower’s identity.

 The takeaway from the news that Twitter miscounted its user accounts is that we need individuals—both insiders and outsiders—to serve as gatekeepers to keep out fraud.
 Those who come forward with the knowledge or familiarity with a common fraudulent practice will assist the SEC enforcers greatly.
 Advertisers deserve better.
 Investors and shareholders deserve better.

 Our Team Will Advocate For You

 At Sanford Heisler Sharp, our team of highly skilled lawyers knows what it takes to help whistleblowers expose wrongdoing and recover substantial awards.
-If you have any questions or concerns about how your company is generating revenue through ad business and tracking user metrics, please do not hesitate to get in touch with our firm for a free consultation.
+If you have any questions or concerns about how your company is generating revenue through ad business and tracking user metrics, please do not hesitate to get in touch with our firm for a consultation.
 To request your case consultation with SHS, call 646-681-7373 or use our online contact form.